 Just check to make sure you have a perfect sharpness and precise angle; try using a square; if you see a little teeny bit of light peeking through each corner, then do 30 strokes on the highest gap one.

 If you can see a slurry on the stone, that’s a good thing.
 That’s the metal cutting the stone sort of breaking apart.
 Take a paper towel and wipe that slurry off.
 You can see that, an excellent polish there and try to feel on the back for a burr.
 There’s just a little piece that you can feel back there with your fingernail.
 Now.
 It’s time to take out the jig because sharpening the front bevel is done.

 It’s stropping time now.
 When you strop, the trick is that you really need to put a lot of pressure.
 It would probably be impossible to bend new steel blades.
 Please don’t put everything you have into it, but you want to put enough pressure that you’re getting into your strop.

 Try adding a metal polishing compound.
 Do the strop once every five times you sharpen, and the reason is that when this cakes up or gets too smooth, you lose kind of the grit of the strop, and it loses its effectiveness.
 So what you need to do is to put your hand in it and feel the texture.
 Just rock your blade until you feel the bevel and if it just comes up a little bit, try to do 30 strokes.

-I hope you have got an in-depth idea of how to sharpen a hand plane after reading the article.
+After reading the article, I hope you have an in-depth idea of how to sharpen a hand plane.
 It’s super easy because you can adjust the hand plane with the lateral adjustment.
-If you’re a couple of degrees off square, just make sure you’re getting the micro-bevel, you just need that slight polish right on the end, and that’s all you need.
+If you’re a couple of degrees off square, make sure you’re getting the micro-bevel, you just need that slight polish right on end, and that’s all you need.
 After all, using a sharp blade makes using a hand plane so much more enjoyable.

 You May Also Like: